jbryant4/Project2-Group1/README.md

 So that i can see what everyone has been watching during quarantine.

 ### Setup
-Npm Install
-run schema in mySQL
+clone the repo, navigate to the root folder, run the following commands Npm Install run schema in mySQL
 NPM run seed